menu Home About Me Home freebies My Store

 A Simple Osmosis and Diffusion Lab That Makes Cellular Transport Click with Biology Students

 Teaching cellular transport in biology can sometimes feel like throwing vocabulary words at a wall.
 Terms like diffusion, osmosis, active transport, passive transport, hypotonic, hypertonic are often intimidating for our students.
-If you're looking for a simple, visual, and memorable diffusion and osmosis lab that brings these concepts to life, this lab is for you.
+If you are looking for a simple, visual, and memorable diffusion and osmosis lab that brings these concepts to life, this lab is for you.

 Students are given two pieces of dialysis tubing.
 One piece of tubing is filled with starch solution, the other with glucose solution.
 Each is placed in a separate cup of tap water.
 To the cup containing the starch-filled bag, students add iodine.